 A typical main from the current Warehouse Café menu is green Thai curry served with lime jasmine rice and nam prik pao.

 Tempted by one or two of the above?
-Make a weekend of it and stay in one of our serviced apartments in Birmingham.
-Follow us on Facebook or Twitter for our latest offers.
+Make a night of it and stay in one of our serviced apartments in Birmingham.
+Follow us on Instagram, Facebook or Twitter for our latest offers.
 You’ll also find more of our favourite places to drink and dine in the city in our Dining out section.

 We’ve teamed up with long-time friend and top chef Alex Claridge of The Wilderness to bring you a series of foodie staycations from the privacy of your own serviced apartment.
 The next event is against a backdrop of fireworks for Bonfire Night on 5th November.
 And in case you were wondering why the restaurant isn’t listed above, The Wilderness is a gem among gems but its reputation is soooo good, hidden it is not!